 One common tank issues is a broken lift chain.
 The lift chain is the device which attaches the flapper to the handle used to flush the toilet.
 When the chain is broken or damaged, the toilet is unable to flush.
 This is an easy fix as simply replacing the chain or adjusting its lengths can solve the problem

 The rubber flapper is a small, yet important piece.
 Controlled by the lift chain, the flapper releases water when the toilet is flushed and seals off the tank afterwards.
 Sometimes, this small part can become bent or misshapen.
 This too is an easy fix.
 Simply turn off the water and drain the tank, then replace the old flapper with a new one.

 Contact Climate Design in Clearwater for Plumbing Repair Service in Clearwater

 These three are some of the most common reasons that your toilet may not be flushing.
-If you have tried to remedy the problem yourself and still have a non-flushing toilet, give the professionals at Climate Design a call, and we’ll get your toilet working again before you hear “It still won’t flush!”
+If you have tried to remedy the problem yourself and still have a non-flushing toilet, give the professional plumbers at Climate Design a call, and we’ll get your toilet working again before you hear “It still won’t flush!”